ionicresearchlabs/agent-field-kit/README.md

 #### SSA

+Leave device **on** and application focused while active (some browsers may support background operation).

 Set SSA input fields and random minimum/maximum time range (seconds) when component is stopped.

 Non-empty SSA input fields will turn red when random timer has elapsed.
 Perform SSA evaluation and click/touch each field when completed.
 When all active fields have been clicked/touched, timer will restart with new random interval in the specified range.